-We are offering warrants to purchase up to 30,000,000 shares of our common stock to purchasers in this offering.
-Each warrant entitles the holder thereof to purchase up to one share of common stock at an exercise price of \$ per share.
-The warrants are exercisable immediately upon issuance and have an exercise term equal to five years.
+We are offering warrants to purchase up to \\\\\ shares of our common stock to purchasers in this offering.
+Each warrant entitles the holder to purchase one share of common stock at an exercise price of \$\\\\ per share.
+The warrants are exercisable immediately upon issuance and have an exercise term equal to \\\\\ years.

-As of July 1, 2014, warrants to purchase 18,981,490 shares of our common stock were outstanding, excluding warrants to purchase 7,500,000 shares of common stock issuable in connection with the exchange of our Series A Preferred for common stock
+As of July 1, 2014, an additional warrants to purchase 18,981,490 shares of our common stock were outstanding, excluding warrants to purchase 7,500,000 shares of common stock issuable in connection with the exchange of our Series A Preferred for common stock.